robzolkos/lexxy/README.md

 ### With javascript bundlers

-If you're using [jsbundling-rails](https://github.com/rails/jsbundling-rails) with esbuild, webpack, or any other JavaScript bundler, you'll need to install the NPM package:
+If you're using [jsbundling-rails](https://github.com/rails/jsbundling-rails) with esbuild, webpack, or any other JavaScript bundler, you can install the NPM package:

 ```bash
 yarn add @37signals/lexxy